mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 So first, let’s [look at] the structure of this book.
 This is a very common structure which Buddhist treatises follow: first, the introduction, and [then] the main subject, and conclusion.
 Three points.

-[The] introduction is “Invocation”.
+[The] introduction is “Invocation.”
 This is a very common structure.
 The Buddhist treatise follows.
 Always there is an invocation and main subject.
 [The main subject] is [the] very important point this book really teaches us.

 The main subject consists of five parts:

 Part 1: The Reasons for Writing.
 So why did Ashvaghosha want to write this book?
 [There are] eight reasons there.

 Part 2: Outline. [...]
-That outline is *one mind*, its *two aspects*, its *three characteristics*.
+That outline is *one-mind*, its *two aspects*, its *three characteristics*.
 Already that outline is explanation of the Interpretation (Part 3), or Part 4 [and] Part 5.
-So Part 3, Part 4, and Part 5 explain about *one mind*, its two aspects, and its three characteristics.
+So Part 3, Part 4, and Part 5 explain about one-mind, its two aspects, and its three characteristics.

-*One mind* means the truth.
-Truth means one mind, only one mind – *mind only*.
+*One-mind* means the truth.
+Truth means one-mind, only one mind – *mind only*.
 Human beings, trees, birds, winter – all existence, all beings – are based on the same and one ground.
-We call [this] *one mind*.
+We call [this] *one-mind*.

-So one mind, and its *two aspects*. [...]
+So one-mind, and its *two aspects*. [...]
 In Part 3 there are [three chapters]. [...]
-Under Chapter 1, “Revelation of the True Meaning,” there is “The Mind in Terms of the Truth”, [and] “The Mind in Terms of Phenomena”.
+Under Chapter 1, “Revelation of the True Meaning,” there is “The Mind in Terms of the Truth,” [and] “The Mind in Terms of Phenomena.”
 Two aspects means the mind in terms of the truth, the mind in terms of phenomena.
-So *one mind* can be seen in terms of two aspects: the truth, and also arising and ceasing of being.
+So *one-mind* can be seen in terms of two aspects: the truth, and also arising and ceasing of being.
 All sentient beings are born and disappear like this.
 Birth and death.
-So from two aspects, *one mind* is seen. [...]
+So from two aspects, one-mind is seen. [...]

 *Three characteristics* means: one is *essence*, second is *attributes*, and [third is] *functioning*.
 So all sentient beings are based on three characteristics: one is *essence*, second is *attributes*, and third is *function*.